QBDev0ps/DevOps-Cloud-projects/Project19.md

 **1.** Create a Terraform Cloud account

-We navigate to the [terraform cloud homepage](https://app.terraform.io/signup/account), create a new account and verify our email address.
+**i.** We navigate to the [terraform cloud homepage](https://app.terraform.io/signup/account), create a new account and verify our email address.

 ![terraform cloud homepage](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/44d3a030-328b-4722-8833-b44b03232084)

-**2.** Create an organization

-We select "Create Organization", we choose a name for our organization and create it.
+**ii.** Next we select "Create Organization", we choose a name for our organization and create it.

 ![create organization](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/63cef564-1e90-4bb7-bcb4-570a7062b72c)

-**3.** Configure a workspace
+**2.** Configure a Workspace

 Here, we decide to use **`version control workflow`** as it is the most common and recommended way to run Terraform commands triggered from our git repository.